-The approximative calculations of the mean and of the standard deviation of $ \mathcal{P} $ as well as the computations of the average runtime for calculating one realisation of $ \mathcal{P} $ in Table~\ref{tab:ex_max} each are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
-Furthermore, the Monte Carlo approximations for the European price~\eqref{eq:European_price} in Table~\ref{tab:ex_max} each are calculated in double precision (float64) and are based on $ 2 \cdot 10^{10} $ independent realisations of the random variable $ \Omega \ni \omega \mapsto g( T, X_T( \omega ) ) \in \R $.
+The approximative calculations of the mean and of the standard deviation of $ \mathcal{P} $ as well as the computations of the average runtime for calculating one realisation of $ \mathcal{P} $ in Table~\ref{tab:ex_max} each are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python} (cf.\ {\sc Python} code~\ref{code:max-call_equity} in Subsection~\ref{sec:code_max-call_equity} below).
+Furthermore, the Monte Carlo approximations of the European price~\eqref{eq:European_price} in Table~\ref{tab:ex_max} each were calculated in double precision (float64) and are based on $ 2 \cdot 10^{10} $ independent realisations of the random variable $ \Omega \ni \omega \mapsto g( T, X_T( \omega ) ) \in \R $.